Soumyaranjan-SRM/NASSCOM-Semiconductor-Packaging-Workshop/README.md

 ![image](https://github.com/user-attachments/assets/c379e57d-ad7b-42de-8cd9-65d74fae8393)
 Module-1.8: Summary: Nomenclature of Packages
 ![image](https://github.com/user-attachments/assets/e849bbdd-9fd7-45d2-b19c-5d1b28588cbb)
+Redistribution Layer (RDL)
+A Redistribution Layer (RDL) is an additional metal layer applied to the surface of a die or wafer.
+Its primary purpose is to reposition the original I/O pads, allowing for a more flexible bump layout.
+This is especially critical for fan-out packaging and wafer-level chip scale packaging (WLCSP).
+Key Applications
+Fan-Out Wafer-Level Packaging (FO-WLP, FO-BGA) Panel-Level Packaging (PLP)
+Multi-Die Integration
+System-in-Package (SiP)
+Advantages
+Enables larger bump pitch, facilitating connections from fine-pitch die pads Helps minimize overall package dimensions and height Supports multi-chip configurations and interconnects on a single carrier Interposers
+An interposer is a layer—either passive or active—placed between the die and the main substrate.
+It acts as an intermediate routing interface, providing enhanced electrical performance, signal routing density, and thermal stability.
+Interposers are vital in complex packaging schemes such as chiplet integration.
+Common Types
+Silicon
+Organic
+Glass
+Primary Functions
+Manages signal routing among multiple dies (e.g., chiplets) Mitigates issues related to thermal expansion mismatches Facilitates high-speed inter-die communication
+Types of Interposers
+Passive Interposers: Used solely for routing and vias, with no active components Active Interposers: Incorporate functional elements such as power regulation, clock distribution, or even embedded memory 1.4.3 – 2.5D and 3D Integration Technologies
+2.5D Integration
+In a 2.5D configuration, multiple chips are placed side-by-side on a shared interposer.
+The interposer handles inter-die communication rather than relying on the package substrate.
+This method is widely used in high-performance computing (HPC) and AI systems—examples include AMD Instinct GPUs and NVIDIA architectures using HBM.
+3D Integration
+In 3D integration, dies are stacked vertically and connected using Through-Silicon Vias (TSVs).
+This approach allows for compact and high-bandwidth designs.
+It’s commonly used in:
+3D NAND flash
+High Bandwidth Memory (HBM) stacks
+Logic-on-logic integration for increased density and performance

 Module-1.9: Compartive analysis of different types of Packages
 ![image](https://github.com/user-attachments/assets/396241d8-71ef-48b3-bdc5-9dbd3b670d6c)
 Module-2: Process flow of semiconductor Packaging: From Silicon wafer to complete Package